Setting up Ethernet communications using the display

 (Auto-disables if idle for 20 minutes)**

-*Refer to Temporarily disabled configuration settings and login requirements in webpages to know applicability of these features on your meter model.NOTE:
+**Refer to Restoration of temporarily disabled configuration settings in webpages to know availability of these features on your meter model.NOTE:

 An exclamation mark beside the IP address can indicate: